SkinsRestorer/SkinSystem/README.md

 This plugin makes it more at ease for cracked players and Minecraft server's owner to find their *OWN CUSTOM SKIN* without having to search for it they can upload it to the website and have it applied instantly

-## How it work ?
+## How does it work?
-The main keys of this system are [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) and [MineSkin](https://mineskin.org/).
-First! this system needs to send skin image to the `MineSkin` and then they send back `value` and `signature` of the uploaded skin that's have registered from mojang.
+The main key of this system are [SkinsRestorer](https://www.spigotmc.org/resources/skinsrestorer.2124/) and [MineSkin](https://mineskin.org/).
+First! this system needs to send skin image to the `MineSkin` and then they send back `value` and `signature` of the uploaded skin that's have registered from Mojang.
 Second! we use `SkinsRestorer` to assign `value` and `signature` of the skin that user has uploaded and then BOOM!!
 The player skin has changed!

 ## Installation